mui/mui-x/docs/src/pages/components/data-grid/rows/rows.md

 ### The apiRef

 The second way to update rows is to use the apiRef.
-This is an imperative API that is designed to solve the previous two limitations of the declarative `rows` prop.

-`apiRef.current.updateRowData()`, updates the rows to the grid.
+This is an imperative API that is designed to solve the previous two limitations of the declarative `rows` prop. `apiRef.current.updateRowData()`, updates the rows to the grid.
 It **merges** the new rows with the previous ones.

+The following demo updates the rows every 200ms.

 {{"demo": "pages/components/data-grid/rows/ApiRefRowsGrid.js"}}